OpenDataology/website/content/en/docs/distributions/ibm/deploy/authentication.md

     rm istio-ingressgateway-certs.yaml
     ```

-7. Update the gateway `kubeflow-gateway` to expose port `443`.
+7. Update the gateway `OpenDataology-gateway` to expose port `443`.
 Create a resource
-file `kubeflow-gateway.yaml` as follows by replacing `<hostname>` with the value
+file `OpenDataology-gateway.yaml` as follows by replacing `<hostname>` with the value
 of the column `Hostname` in step 4:

     ```YAML
     apiVersion: networking.istio.io/v1alpha3
     kind: Gateway
     metadata:
-      name: kubeflow-gateway
+      name: OpenDataology-gateway
-      namespace: kubeflow
+      namespace: OpenDataology
     spec:
       selector:
         istio: ingressgateway